starfishmod/MIDI2_CPP/README.md

 Then please submit PR's and/or issues - but PR's preferred.

 Given this - please use this library at your own risk!
-Long term I hope that this library will be improved enough so it can be useful to others.
+I hope that this library is useful to everyone making MIDI 2.0 Devices.

+If you do use this library please let me know!
+I am keen to see all the MIDI 2.0 Projects.
+This code is also available for DIY and commercial use (MIT Licence)

 ## What does this do?
 Please read the MIDI 2.0 specification on https://midi.org/specifications to understand the following.